 Fall in New Orleans means the end of heat-induced hibernation and switching gears to enjoy the upcoming months of moderate weather, a calendar full of foodie-haven and music festivals, a unique take on Halloween, plus several parades and many other fun activities.
-With the summer lull over, this is a great time to visit the Crescent City.
-Here are a few highlights, to give you an idea just how much is going on in New Orleans in the fall.
+With the summer lull over, this is a great time to visit Crescent City.
+Here are a few highlights, to give you an idea of just how much is going on in New Orleans in the fall.

-August 29 – September 2
+August 31 – September 4, 2023

 National Fried Chicken Festival